PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 guarded family at a time, keep its legacy entry point, and gate each increment with focused ModelIR fixtures before the sequential full suite.

+The ASIN/ACOS decomposition passthrough is now the second implementation in `passes/input_passthrough_layout.py`.
+It preserves the strict `Mul(x,x) → Sub → Sqrt → Atan2` topology, singleton subtraction constant, consumer, boundary, inverse-permutation, and output guards.
+Its legacy lowerer entry point delegates to the pass module. `_is_singleton_constant_tensor` now has one canonical implementation in `core/model_ir_utils.py` while remaining available through the legacy lowerer import surface.

+Verification completed with:

+- `24 passed` for architecture, common ModelIR utilities, generic input passthrough, and ASIN positive/no-op behavior;
+- `1002 passed, 5 deselected, 2 warnings in 125.00s` for the full sequential
+  direct suite.

+The next increment is the adjacent ERF polynomial decomposition passthrough.
+It can reuse the same canonical graph helpers and singleton predicate, but its larger topology needs both a positive fixture and guard-failure fixtures before the full-suite gate.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work